Fujifilm GF 30mm f/3.5 R WR Review

 Fujifilm GF 30mm f/3.5 R WR vs. GF 20-35mm f/4 R WR

-The GF 20-35mm offers more flexibility with a range of focal lengths from ultra-wide to moderate wide-angle.
-Image quality from this zoom lens is as good as, or very close to the quality you get from prime lenses.
+The GF 20-35mm offers more flexibility, with a range of focal lengths that span from ultra-wide to moderate wide-angle.
+Image quality from this zoom lens is as good as, or very close to, the quality you get from prime lenses.

 Currently, the GF 20-35mm is a compelling choice as it is on sale with a $500.00 rebate and retails for 1,999.00.
 At this price point, I suggest you consider spending the extra $300.00.

-If the GF 20-35mm f/4 R WR is not on sale the value proposition changes and the GF 30mm comes into play.
-The GF 30mm f/3.5 R WR has been on the market for longer and chances are also higher that you could find a used copy at an attractive price.
+If the GF 20-35mm f/4 R WR is not on sale, the value proposition changes, and the GF 30mm becomes a consideration.
+The GF 30mm f/3.5 R WR has been on the market for longer, and chances are also higher that you could find a used copy at an attractive price.
 It’s lighter, more compact, and would still do the job as an all-purpose wide-angle option.

 You can read my review of the GF 20-35mm here: